-CDs have not remained popular anymore, but it’s still important for some tasks or to share data with someone who only owns a CD player.
-Learning How to burn CDs will enable you to make mix CDs of your own choice up to approximately 80 minutes(700 MB).
+CDs have not remained popular anymore and no one cares on how to burn a CD, but it’s still important for some tasks or to share data with someone who only owns a CD player.
+Learning How to burn a CD will enable you to make mix CDs of your own choice up to approximately 80 minutes(700 MB).
 DVDs can store up more that’s more than 4GBs.

-Follow this simple and Complete guide to learn How To Burn a CD/DVD in PC/laptop:
+Follow this simple and Complete guide to learn How To Burn a CD in PC/laptop:

 Select the files